IgniteUI/help-topics/topics/02_Controls/igCategoryChart/07_CategoryChart_Chart_Title_Subtitle.md

-`titleTextColor`|string|Determines the color for the title `titleTextStyle`|string|Determines the font styles to be applied to the title `titleAlignment`|enumeration|Determines the alignment of the title `titleTextColor`|string|Determines the color for the title `titleTextStyle`|string|Determines the font styles to be applied to the title `titleBottomMargin`|number|Determines the margin to be applied to the bottom of the title `titleLeftMargin`|number|Determines the margin to be applied to the left of the title `titleRightMargin`|number|Determines the margin to be applied to the right of the title
+`titleTextColor`|string|Determines the color for the title `titleTextStyle`|string|Determines the font styles to be applied to the title `titleAlignment`|enumeration|Determines the alignment of the title `titleBottomMargin`|number|Determines the margin to be applied to the bottom of the title `titleLeftMargin`|number|Determines the margin to be applied to the left of the title `titleRightMargin`|number|Determines the margin to be applied to the right of the title